 8. Vanilla Oil

-Chamomile essential oil is a natural extract, coming from the chamomile plant.
+Chamomile essential oil is a natural extract from the chamomile plant.
 It is widely used in traditional medicine to soothe the skin, and research indicates it may be effective against drug-resistant strains of HSV.
-To use chamomile oil to help reduce symptoms of cold sores, dilute the oil and gently dab onto sores.
+To use chamomile oil to help reduce symptoms of cold sores, dilute the oil and gently dab it onto the sores.